Are You a Hypochondriac? How to Tell If Health Anxiety Is a Problem

 For instance, you may constantly check your body for signs of illness.
 Your mind may also jump immediately from “A to Z,” says Susan Albers-Bowling, a psychologist at the Cleveland Clinic in Wooster, Ohio.

 For example, you may think your cough is actually lung cancer and then you develop obsessive thoughts about it that interfere with your day-to-daily activities.
 So, how do you tell the difference between illness anxiety disorder and a legitimate health concern?
 A legitimate health concern can be something that you can easily see or measure.
+People with health-related anxiety may also want to practice thought challenging, which can be an exercise asking yourself what evidence exists that you are likely to have this condition.

 For example, if you have a high fever of 103 F (39.4 C) or more, this is a legitimate concern that warrants a visit to your doctor immediately.